hacf-fr/renault-api/docs/endpoints/vehicle_action.charging-start.rst

       }

-   Please check the `Contributor Guide`_ to can provide a sample.
+   Please check the `Contributor Guide`_ to provide extra samples.